LowExpectation/wikipedia-api-basic/README.md

 ## Setup

-First, you need to setup yourself with an `API key` from the wikimedia group.
+First, although not needed now, you will eventually need to setup yourself with an `API key` from the wikimedia group.
 Here are some instructions on how to get started [wikimedia API Portal](https://api.wikimedia.org/wiki/Main_Page).
 Once you get that setup make sure to create your `.env.local` file and use the import to hide your key from the public.

 ## Examples